What We Do

-Community Action Lanarkshire offer support for rural communities across rural North and South Lanarkshire [insert link to map] with community-led plans, training, and to build and grow projects.
+Community Action Lanarkshire is a programme managed by the Rural Development Trust offering support for rural communities across rural North and South Lanarkshire with community-led action plans and to build and grow projects.

 Our vision is that community decisions will be made for each place, in that place, by the people who live there.
 Communities will work together towards a common purpose, where the focus is on local people-led action.

 Community Action Lanarkshire will help build your community’s ability to develop, fund and deliver projects to improve local lives for generations to come.
 The Rural Development Trust has secured funding from a range of sources to take forward the following projects working with communities in North and South Lanarkshire.